-- a) Liquid Assets.
+a) Liquid Assets.
 No person owning assets easily convertible into cash, including but not limited to, bank deposits, stocks, bonds, certificates of deposit, retirement accounts, life insurance policies and other marketable security, will be eligible for general assistance unless and until he or she uses these assets to meet his or her basic needs, and thereby exhausts them.

 At the discretion of the GA administrator, liquid assets do not mean a reasonable minimum balance necessary for obtaining free checking.
-Although one checking account per household may be allowed, any monies over the minimum required to obtain free checking are to be considered available liquid assets. - b) Tangible Assets.
-No person owning or possessing personal property, such as but not limited to: a motor vehicle (except as provided immediately below in subsection c), or a boat, trailer, recreation vehicle or other assets that are convertible into cash and are non-essential to the maintenance of the applicant's household, will be eligible for general assistance.
+Although one checking account per household may be allowed, any monies over the minimum required to obtain free checking are to be considered available liquid assets.

+b) Tangible Assets.
+No person owning or possessing personal property, such as but not limited to: a motor vehicle, or a boat, trailer, recreation vehicle or other assets that are convertible into cash and are non-essential to the maintenance of the applicant's household, will be eligible for general assistance.
 Exceptions may be made when a person is making an initial application or is an unforeseeable repeat applicant as defined in Section 2.2 or when reasonable efforts to convert assets to cash at fair market value are unsuccessful.

-Tools of a trade, livestock, farm equipment and other equipment used for the production of income are exempt from the above category and are not considered available assets. - c) Automobile Ownership.
+Tools of a trade, livestock, farm equipment and other equipment used for the production of income are exempt from the above category and are not considered available assets.

+c) Automobile Ownership.
 Ownership of one automobile per household will not make a person ineligible for assistance if such vehicle is essential for transportation to employment or for seeking employment, obtaining medical care, rehabilitation or training facilities, or for any other reason the GA administrator determines reasonable for the maintenance of the applicant's household.
 Recipients of general assistance who own an automobile with a market value greater than \$8000 may be required, with written, 7-day notice, to make a good faith effort to trade that automobile for an automobile with a market value of less than \$8000.
 Any income received by the applicant by virtue of such a trade down must be used for his or her basic necessities.
-Failure to liquidate or trade down the excess value of any automobile asset can result in disqualification (22 M.R.S. § 4317).
+Failure to liquidate or trade down the excess value of any automobile asset can result in disqualification (22 M.R.S.A. § 4317).